 In the examples listed below, you can see that a LARGE & unusual number of the KJV translators/leaders died before the translation was published or in only a few short years after it was published.
 Some of them lived a little longer, but I list them anyway to show their false doctrines.
 This is NOT a complete list of translators.
 Some did live much longer, but the large number of those that died during or soon thereafter is undeniably odd.

 To be honest, there was an outbreak of deadly disease during the time of the translation work.
 But if GOD really did ordain and anoint the translators as claimed by King James Only bible believers, then it only makes sense that GOD would have protected them for the purpose of the translation work and even thereafter as a blessing for their good work.
-These men didn't die from honorable martyrdom like the saints of the bible, but rather from plagues.
-The number of those that died during the work and soon after the work was done, also proves that the KJV translators were cursed.
+These men didn't die from honorable martyrdom like the saints of the bible, but rather from plagues upon sinful people.
+The number of people on the translation staff that died during the work and soon after the work was done, proves that the KJV translators were cursed.

 Richard Bancroft: The "chief overseer" of the production of the King James Bible died 2 November 1610 BEFORE KJV was published.
 On 9 February 1589 he preached at Paul's Cross a sermon, the substance of which was a passionate attack on the Puritans.
 He continued to show the same zeal and severity as before, and with so much success that Lord Clarendon, writing in his praise, expressed the opinion that "if Bancroft had lived, he would quickly have extinguished all that fire in England which had been kindled at Geneva."